MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-android.md

 > * [React Native Android](react-native-android.md)
 > * [React Native iOS](react-native-ios.md)

-Mobile Center Push enables you to send push notifications to users of your app from the Mobile Center portal.
-Mobile Center portal and the Push SDK is integrated with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/).
+App Center Push enables you to send push notifications to users of your app from the App Center portal.
+App Center portal and the Push SDK is integrated with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/).

 > [!NOTE]
 > Firebase displays a notification in the system notification center only if the application is in background at the moment the Push is received.